 Reapply Thermal Paste

-Most thermal pastes typically have a shelf life of around five years.
+- Most thermal pastes typically have a shelf life of around five years.
 However, this can vary depending on the brand and production date.
 So, if you have an old thermal paste, check its expiration date beforehand.